Dr. Sharmila

-Dr. Sharmila is a doctor, actress, social activist and YouTuber from Tamil Nadu, India.
+Dr. Sharmila (born 15 November 1974) is a doctor, actress, social activist and YouTuber from Tamil Nadu, India.
 She debuted in a STAR Vijay show, Puthira Punithama? along with N. Mathrubootham, which made her popular.
-She went on to act in various television series in both Tamil and Malayalam, and a couple of Tamil films.
+She went on to act in various television series in both Tamil and Malayalam, and some Tamil films.

 Early life

-Sharmila was born on 15 November 1974 into a Brahmin family.
+Sharmila was born on 15 November 1974 in Bombay (now Mumbai), the capital city of Maharashtra, into a Brahmin family who later settled in Madras (now Chennai), Tamil Nadu.
 Her father Kothandaraman owned a pharmaceutical concern.

-Sharmila's younger brother Hari died sometime before 2022.
+Sharmila had a younger brother Hari who died sometime before 2022.

-Education

 Sharmila attended C.S.I.
 Ewart Matriculation Higher Secondary School in Chennai, and was a topper there.
 She also learnt Bharatanatyam for ten years under Nandana Gopalakrishnan.

-Medical career
+Career

+Medicine

-Sharmila went on pursue an MBBS degree in Orthopedics at Kilpauk Medical College (Chennai) in 1993.
+Sharmila went on to pursue MBBS degree at Kilpauk Medical College (Chennai) in 1993.
 Later, she worked as a house surgeon at Government Royapettah Hospital around 1996.

-Television career
+Television

 Sharmila started anchoring quiz shows on Jaya TV (formerly JJ TV), following which she conducted a talk show Indha Vaaram Ivar, in which she interviewed celebrities.
 She was subsequently selected by reputed psychiatrist Dr. N. Mathrubootham, who wanted to conduct sex education discussions on television, to read the letters from the public.
 The show, Puthira Punithama? brought Sharmila, who was dubbed "gutsy" for hosting the show, to popularity.
 Director K. Balachander took notice of her and offered her roles in his tele-serials such as Jannal and Irandaam Chanaakiyan.
 Sharmila considers Balachander as her mentor and guru who taught her the nuances of acting.

+YouTube

+On 24 February 2022, Sharmila announced her Youtube channel named "Sharmila Talkies".
+The channel's content originally included politics, society, art, literature, food, life, health, soap opera, and cinema.
+Later, it predominantly discussed politics.
+On 1 December 2024, another channel named "Sudar" was announced, to cover topics other than politics, including fashion, science and history.